RogerDodger/MojoMafia/doc/TestPlan.md

 should be given intense scrutiny.
 Again, just testing input with expected output.
 Nice and simple.

+In addition to ensuring the controllers and modules all work, the templates should also be tested.
+Templates should have all codepaths evaluated (e.g., `if`s all both passed and failed in all combinations).
+The output of these templates should be checked they contain specific important information.
+For example, `game/view.html.ep` should contain information about a game that can be extracted and checked against some expected value.

 ---

 [0]: Listing all these conflicts here would be fairly extensive and dependent